feraco/loco-mujoco/README.md

 > A **major release (v1.0)** just dropped! 🎉
 > LocoMuJoCo now supports MJX and comes with new Jax algorithms.
 We also added many new environments and +22k datasets! 🚀

+> 🎓 **RoboUniversity Edition:**
+> This fork includes enhanced teaching visualizations and tools for learning Unitree G1 programming with MuJoCo.
+> Perfect for educational use and understanding humanoid robot locomotion!

+## About This Project

 **LocoMuJoCo** is an **imitation learning benchmark** specifically designed for **whole-body control**.
 It features a diverse set of environments, including **quadrupeds**, **humanoids**, and **(musculo-)skeletal human models**,